August 6, 2023: Cultural Food Traditions Project: Hawaii

 Full description:

-For the first in our newest series, we will visit Hawaii.
+For the first in our newest series, we visited Hawaii.
 A series of islands that many California's say they know well, it's a place of deep indigenous knowledge, people fiercely connected to the land and a community that has influences from Japan and the US and Philippines and China and yet still maintains an identity all their own.

 Lily is of Okinawan descent, representing generations of movement from Japan to the Hawaiian Islands.
 She is lead chef at The Cupboard in SF and recently completed her degree in Conservation and Resource Studies with a focus on food and foodways.
 Her personal pop-up, All Pau Berkeley, is an homage to her fondest culinary experiences in Hawaii.